 Ports of Jersey has welcomed the announcement by Loganair that it plans to operate a direct summer air route between Jersey and the Isle of Man.
 The weekly service will operate on Saturdays between 22 May until late September 2021.

-Whether your clients are from within the UK or further afield, we have expertise, resources and insider tips to help you plan the perfect island break and guide you through the process of creating a liberating and joyful client experience.
-Here are our latest itineraries for the island break.
+Whether your clients are from within the UK or further afield, we have expertise, resources and insider tips to help you plan the perfect island break and guide you through the process of creating the perfect client experience.
+Here are our latest itineraries to discover Jersey.

 Jersey birds itinerary